-Located in the southeast of the Czech Republic, Brno is the second largest Czech city after Prague.
-It’s a university town with a steadily growing expat population and a laid-back pace to life.
-It has all the amenities one would expect from a modern city of its size, including a well developed public transport system and a lively lifestyle.
+Located in the southeast of the Czech Republic, Brno is the second-largest Czech city after Prague.
+It’s a university town with a steadily growing expat population and a laid-back pace of life.
+Expats moving to Brno will find all the amenities one would expect from a modern city of its size, including a comprehensive public transport system and a lively lifestyle.
 Moreover, the city is excellently placed to have easy access to larger cities like Prague and Vienna by road or rail.

-Culture lovers will be happy to know that the city is home to a number of theatres, museums and galleries.
+Culture lovers will be happy to know that the city is home to several theatres, museums and galleries.
 Brno also has one of the largest exhibition centres in Europe, so there is always an exhibition of some sort to take in.

-Brno has no shortage of pubs where you can get a pint of high quality Czech beer.
-Additionally, wine lovers will discover there’s no better place in the country to be than in Brno.
-The city is on the northern edge of the Czech wine growing regions and a good glass of local wine is never far away.
+Brno has no shortage of pubs where you can get a pint of good quality Czech beer.
+Additionally, wine lovers will discover there’s no better place in the country to be in than in Brno.
+The city is on the northern edge of the Czech wine-growing regions, and a good glass of local wine is never far away.

-A trip to the supermarket can be expensive, but expats will certainly be able to save money on groceries by shopping for their fresh produce at the vegetable market in the centre of the city.
+A trip to the supermarket can be expensive, but expats can certainly save money on groceries by shopping for their fresh produce at the vegetable market in the centre of the city.

 Accommodation options are varied, but housing costs tend to be high in relation to what you get, whether you buy or rent.
 Expats who are willing to commute to the city for work will save money living in one of Brno’s outlying towns, as the accommodation options here are much cheaper.

-Being the safe and green city that it is, Brno can definitely be described as family friendly.
-There are a lot of parks and recreational facilities for kids to enjoy, and the air quality is excellent in the city and surrounding regions.
+Being the safe and green city that it is, Brno can definitely be described as family-friendly.
+There are many parks and recreational facilities for kids to enjoy, and the air quality in the city and surrounding regions is exceptional.

-Education options range from public schools, which are free and teach in Czech, to much more expensive private and international schools, some of which teach in other languages.
+Education options range from public schools, which are free and teach in Czech, to much pricier private and international schools, some of which teach in other languages.
 Along with the rest of the country, the standard of education in Brno is high.
 As public schools teach in Czech, most expats moving to Brno opt to send their children to private or international schools, and this is a cost they will need to budget for carefully.

 Climate in Brno

-Brno’s climate is moderate with four clearly defined seasons.
+Brno’s climate is moderate, with four clearly defined seasons.
 Summers can be quite hot, with temperatures reaching the high 90s to low 100s°F (around 35°C to 40°C) from June to August.
-Expats should keep a good quality sunscreen close at hand in Brno during the summer.
+Expats should keep good quality sunscreen on hand in Brno during the summer.

 Winters, on the other hand, are quite mild.
 January is typically the coldest month for the city, but it’s rare to see winter temperatures drop below 14°F (-10°C) for long, if they drop that low at all.
-Generally, winter in Brno is grey and wet and what snow does fall in the city tends not to linger.
+Generally, winter in Brno is grey and wet, and what snow does fall in the city usually doesn’t linger.

 Expats moving to Brno will be delighted with the high quality of life on offer in the city.
-Making an effort to learn the culture and language of the locals will certainly help expats to assimilate, and taking advantage of the city’s many splendours will have them feeling at home in Brno in no time.
+Trying to learn the culture and language of the locals will certainly help expats assimilate, and taking advantage of the city’s many splendours will have them feeling at home in Brno in no time.